Managing Negative Behaviour

 Faculty Reports will be issued over a fixed period of no more than two weeks.
 The subject teacher must inform the parent (by a note in the planner or phone call home) and record that a Faculty Report has been issued in Class Charts.
-The Faculty Report should be retained by the teacher for the duration of the report and stored in the department once it is finished with.
+The Faculty Report will be recorded live through Class Charts therefore, immediate feedback can be given and reviewed.

 Prior to returning to their normal timetabled class, there should be a successful Restorative Conversation between the pupil and the classroom teacher.
-This may be facilitated by the HoF or link SLT member.
+This may be facilitated by the Head of Faculty or link SLT member.

 HoFs must exercise their professional judgement in determining when they need to involve HoY in supporting them with pupil interventions.

 Where pupils persistently fail to meet the high expectations of standards and behaviour the relevant pastoral team will implement a range of strategies and sanctions.

 HoYs will identify pupils of concern through the regular analysis of ClassCharts data in discussions with their SLT link.
 If a pupil is regularly failing to meet the expectations set out in the Code of Conduct and/or in classrooms (across a number of faculties), pastoral teams have a range of strategies and sanctions available to them with which to reinforce those expectations and try to bring about a positive change in behaviour.
 The list of these below is not intended as a hierarchy to be followed in order, nor is it an exhaustive list.
 Every situation and pupil are different and some strategies on the list may not be appropriate to the situation or pupil; pastoral teams will use their professional judgement to respond to negative behaviours and attitudes, reinforce expectations and re-engage pupils in learning.

 - Parental Meeting